• Skip to primary navigation

 Single leg pistol squats

 At the bottom of each rep slowly alternate and extend one leg out straight in front of you.
-Here you will begin to engage your hip flexors and feel the leg strength required for the movement.
+Here you will begin to engage your hip flexors and really test your dorsiflexion range of motion.
+Dorsiflexion is the extension of your foot at the ankle joints.
+The greater the range of motion, the closer you can get your toes to your shin.

 Once you feel comfortable and confident, you can execute unassisted squats by placing a chair or box under you.
 As you go down your butt will tap the chair or box.
 This will keep you from falling beyond the range you can handle.